survivejs/webpack-book/manuscript/advanced_techniques/02_authoring_packages.md

 ### Deprecating, Unpublishing, and Renaming Packages

-It is possible that at some point in time your package reaches end of its life.
+It is possible that your package reaches end of its life.
 Another package might replace it or it simply might become obsolete.
 For this purpose npm provides [npm deprecate](https://docs.npmjs.com/cli/deprecate) command.
 You can state `npm deprecate foo@"< 0.4.0" "Use bar package instead"`.

 You can deprecate a range like this or a whole package by skipping the range.
 Given mistakes happen, you can undeprecate a package by providing an empty message.